nkratzke/pingpong/README.md

 ### On the siege host: set up and run ppbench

+We provide <code>ppbench</code> via RubyGems.org.
+So, installing <code>ppbench</code>
+on your siege system (we assume that this is your personal laptop or workstation) is very easy.
-To install ppbench on your system, simply run (we assume you have Ruby and gem installed):
+Assuming you have Ruby and gem installed, simply run

 ```
 gem install ppbench
 ```

+to install <code>ppbench</code>.

 <code>ppbench</code> provides several commands and parameters to run and analyze your experiments.
 <code>ppbench</code> comes with an online help included.
 Simply run